-- (1) This Order does not apply to activities conducted under the authority of the Director, Naval Nuclear Propulsion Program, as assigned by Executive Order 12344. - (2) With respect to intelligence-related activities of the Director, Office of Intelligence and Counterintelligence; and counterintelligence-related activities of the Office of Intelligence and Counterintelligence, this Order applies only information protection and cyber security measures, pursuant to Executive Order 12333. - (3) Consistent with Secretarial Delegation Order Number 00-033.00A to the Administrator and Chief Executive Officer, Bonneville Power Administration, this Order does not apply to oversight of environmental programs or occupational safety and health programs at Bonneville Power Administration.
+- (1) This Order does not apply to activities conducted under the authority of the Director, Naval Nuclear Propulsion Program, as assigned by Executive Order 12344. - (2) With respect to intelligence-related activities of the Director, Office of Intelligence, and Counterintelligence-related activities of the Office of Defense Nuclear Counterintelligence and the Office of Counterintelligence, this Order applies only to information protection and cyber security measures, pursuant to Executive Order 12333. - (3) Consistent with Secretarial Delegation Order Number 00-033.00A to the Administrator and Chief Executive Officer, Bonneville Power Administration, this Order does not apply to oversight of environmental

-- (4) This Order does not apply to the Office of the Inspector General. - (5) Requirements in this Order that overlap or duplicate requirements of the Nuclear Regulatory Commission (NRC) related to radiation protection, nuclear safety (including quality assurance), and safeguards and security of nuclear material, do not apply to the design, construction, operation, and decommissioning of Office of Civilian Radioactive Waste Management (RW) facilities.
+- programs or occupational safety and health programs at Bonneville Power Administration. - (4) This Order does not apply to the Office of the Inspector General. - (5) Requirements in this Order that overlap or duplicate requirements of the Nuclear Regulatory Commission (NRC) related to radiation protection, nuclear safety (including quality assurance), and safeguards and security of nuclear material, do not apply to the design, construction, operation, and decommissioning of Office of Civilian Radioactive Waste Management (RW) facilities.
 This exemption does not apply to requirements for which the NRC defers to DOE or does not exercise regulatory jurisdiction.